MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

 Windows PowerShell is written for [.NET Framework][] while PowerShell Core is written for [.NET Core][].
 Portable modules are modules that work in both Windows PowerShell and PowerShell Core.
 While .NET Framework and .NET Core are highly compatible, there are differences in the available APIs between the two.
+There are also differences in the APIs available in Windows PowerShell and PowerShell Core.
 Modules intended to be used in both environments need to be aware of these differences.

 ## Porting an Existing Module